black-sliver/evermizer/README.txt

 5. Checksum is wrong, but neither sd2snes nor (most) emulators seem to care
 6. You can skip the intro by pressing start (even without a prior save)
-7. You have to kill Thraxx to get a weapon that can cut grass or find one in a gourd (or cheat) to get access to the Windwalker.
+7. You have to kill Thraxx to get a weapon that can cut grass or find one in a gourd/chest (or use cheat codes) to get access to the Windwalker.

 CHANGES SO FAR: